A gum pimple can be a sign of infection or abscess in either the bone or gum tissue.

 The good news is, because the swelling is relieved through the pimple or drainage tract, you have no pain.
 The bad news...you still have infection somewhere in or near your tooth.

 Even though it doesn't hurt, you should see your dentist.
 The dentist has several ways of evaluating the tooth and identifying the problem.

 After an X-Ray is taken it will be easier to see if there is an abscess in or near the nerve of your tooth.
 Measurements of your gum pockets can be taken to see if a gum infection is occurring.

-The pimple is an indication that infection has been there for awhile.
+The pimple that drains is an indication that there is infection.
 Even though it doesn't hurt, you should get it checked out soon.

 It is not healthy for you to have chronic infection anywhere in your body.
 It can eventually cause a bad toothache or make you sick.